elewa-academy/Fundamentals/docs_src/7-all-together/README.md

 # Battle Ship: Human vs Machine

-you've made it!  almost.  but you have learned the fundamentals of software development.
-Take this oportunity to look back over everything you've learned so far, tying it all together in a final Fundamentals Project:  BATTLE SHIP, MAN VS MACHINE

-You'll use everything you've learned so far to build this project:
+You've made it!
+Almost.
+Before moving on you will review everything you've learned so far in this monster of a project.
+Finishing this Battle Ship game won't be easy, so do yourself a favor and keep it as simple as possible.
+Everytime you have two choices, choose the simplest.
+The main objective of this project isn't to build the best game ever, it's to practice breaking down large projects and to review the main learning objectives covered so far:
 * User centered development
-* Project management
+* Project planning
 * Algorithmic challenges
 * Testing
 * Reading and documenting code
 * Separation of Concerns
-* Organization and presentation of src code
+* Organization and presentation of source code

-For this project you will receive only a set of functional and behavioral specifications.
-It is your job to use everything you've learned this far to turn those specs into a working project in the most organized and consistent way you can.

-This project will be by far the largest project you have coded so far, but there is also nothing you have never seen before.
-So long as you take it slow and keep organized, you should be able to find nearly everything you'll need in a project we've already built.
+This is by far the largest project you've made yet, but there is also nothing totally new.
+As long as you take it slow, keep organized, and refer back to your old projects for guidance you will be fine.

-You are free to work alone or in small groups.
+Feel free to work alone or in small groups.

-flowcharts

 ### Index
 * [Learning Objectives](#learning-objectives)